 Alternatively, you could just stay in a cube house through Airbnb.
 What a place to call home!

 5.)
 Wander the Old Harbour and Marine Museums

 For a little maritime adventure, head over to the Old Harbor (Oude Haven).

 Filled with restored historic boats, gorgeous walkways and a heap of restaurants, it’s the best place to visit for a little relaxation and a little tipple.
-Pop into Apartt that have the meanest stone-cooked steaks, ever!
-They’re delicious.
-Don’t fret, though, if you’re a veggie they’ve got a gorge-worthy fondue that will induce cheese hallucinations! 😉
+Pop into Apartt which has the meanest stone-cooked steaks, ever.

 Plus, no maritime adventure in Rotterdam is complete without visiting the SS Rotterdam, too!